a-b-street/abstreet/book/src/dev/api.md

   - **GET /data/get-finished-trips**: Returns a JSON list of all finished trips.
     Each tuple is (time the trip finished in seconds after midnight, trip ID, mode, duration of trip in seconds).
-The mode is either a string like "Walk" or "Drive", or null if the trip was aborted (due to a simulation bug or disconnected map).
+The mode is either a string like "Walk" or "Drive", or null if the trip was cancelled for any reason.
   - **GET /data/get-agent-positions**: Returns a JSON list of all active agents.
     Vehicle type (or pedestrian), person ID, and position is included.
   - **GET /data/get-road-thruput**: Returns a JSON list of (road, agent type,